 This nine-day itinerary balances excursions into the remote highlands with multiple days of activities in Bolivia's most exciting cities.
 Begin in the modern, high-altitude city of La Paz before taking a private car to the northern shore of the Uyuni Salt Flats, where you will hike the Tunupa Volcano and learn about indigenous Andean cultures.
 After exploring the flats, you will continue on to Sucre to tour its colonial-era streets, visit its impressive museums, and learn about Bolivian independence before enjoying a final free day in the capital.

-Adventurous travelers interested in Bolivia's indigenous communities will responsibly explore remote treasures from the Andes to the Amazon on this two-week tour.
-Start your trip in the high-altitude metropolis of La Paz before heading to Lake Titicaca.
+Adventurous travelers interested in Bolivia's indigenous communities will love this two-week tour through the country.
+You'll start in the high-altitude metropolis of La Paz before heading to Lake Titicaca.
 Boating around the lake's islands, you'll come into contact with native people who will teach you about their ways of life.
-Continue on a guided trek through some of the most beautiful villages in the Andes.
-Then, head to Apolobamba National Park in the Amazon for canoeing and hiking excursions, before a final free day back in La Paz to shop, sightsee, and enjoy Bolivian street food before the trip ends.
+Continue on a guided trek through some of the most beautiful villages in the Bolivian Andes, then head to Apolobamba National Park in the Amazon rainforest for canoeing, hiking, and birdwatching.
+You'll have a free day back in La Paz to shop, sightsee, and enjoy Bolivian street food before the trip ends.

 Welcome to the Central Andes!
 On this 12-day adventure, you'll get to know the rich farming history of Bolivia's highlands as you visit lively markets, speak with local farmers and their families, and enjoy the traditional flavors and foods of the region.
 Dividing your time between the countryside and the city, you'll discover La Paz and Lake Titicaca, the Uyuni Salt Flats, and eastern farming valleys on this best-of-Bolivia trip.